Handling sharps in adult social care

 Sharps injury

-Providers should adequately assess the risks from sharps injuries and put appropriate control measures in place.
+You should adequately assess the risks from sharps injuries and put appropriate control measures in place.

-Staff should be trained so they know how to work safely and without risk to health with the specific sharps equipment that they or others might use.
+Train your staff so they know how to work safely and without risk to health with the specific sharps equipment that they or others might use.

-• make sure that the employee has:
+• make sure the employee has:

 • immediate access to medical advice

-• consider whether the employee should receive counselling
+• consider whether the employee should receive counselling.